Consistent Validation for Predictive Methods in Spatial Settings

 Applying \citet[Lemma 5.7, Equation 5.9]{Wainwright2019High} and taking the limit as $\epsilon \to 0^{+}$

 By the binomial theorem and bounding the sum by the number of terms times the largest term

 \end{proof}

-\section{Additional Experimental Details}
+\section{ADDITIONAL EXPERIMENTAL DETAILS}

 In this section, we provide additional details about the data, fitting procedures and validation procedures used in \cref{sec:experiments}.
-Code used in experiments is available anonymously at: \url{https://github.com/DavidRBurt/Consistent-Spatial-Validation}.
-All code is implemented in Python3 \citep{vanRossum2009python} (with a small amount of r).
+Code used in experiments is available anonymously at: \coderepository.
+Code is almost all implemented in Python3 \citep{vanRossum2009python} (with a small amount of r).
 Numpy is also heavily used for data generation and array manipulation \citep{harris2020array}.

 In \cref{app:mc-estimate-test-risk} we give an overview of our method for estimating ground truth test risk in all experiments.
 In \cref{app:risk-estimation-synthetic} we describe details of the synthetic experiment described in \cref{sec:risk-estimation-synthetic}.
 In \cref{app:airTemp} we provide additional details on the air temperature data and tasks in \cref{sec:air-temp-bootstrapped,sec:airtemp}.
 In \cref{app:UK-housing} we provide additional details on the UK flat price prediction experiment described in \cref{sec:uk-ppd}, while in \cref{app:windSpeed} we provide additional details for the wind speed prediction task presented in \cref{sec:wind_speed}.